Skip to content

 }

-If your theme has only one mode, the Theme{Mode} companion enums aren't emitted — use Theme.brand directly.
+If your theme has only one mode, the Theme{Mode} companion enums aren't emitted — use Theme.colorEnabledSurfaces0Containers0BrandVivid directly.

 (.kt).
-Step 1 — drop my_theme.kt into app/src/main/java/design/systema/<themeslug>/.
+Step 1 — drop my_theme.kt into app/src/main/java/design/systema/<themeslug>/ (the file declares package design.systema.<themeslug>).
+Property names follow the same camelCase rule as SwiftUI (color/enabled/surfaces-0/containers-0/brand-vividcolorEnabledSurfaces0Containers0BrandVivid).
 Step 2 — pick the mode palette and pass it into Material components:

 kotlin